-I am pleased to present the second edition of 'Keeping it clear', intended to be an easy-to-read guide on our finances, structure and decision-making.
-Our first publication last year was met with very positive feedback from our customers and other stakeholders so we have maintained similar themes and focus this year, together with the latest financial information.
+I am pleased to present the latest edition of 'Keeping it clear', intended to be an easy-to-read guide on our finances, structure and decision-making.
+Our previous publications have received very positive feedback from our customers and other stakeholders, so it is important we continue to provide this level of transparency, together with the latest financial information.